Luke Kromenhoek

-Luke Austin Kromenhoek (born January 14, 2005) is an American college football quarterback for the Mississippi State Bulldogs.
-He previously played for the Florida State Seminoles.
+Luke Austin Kromenhoek (born January 14, 2005) is an American college football quarterback for the South Florida Bulls.
+He previously played for Florida State and Mississippi State.

 Early life

 Kromenhoek grew up in Savannah, Georgia, and attended Benedictine Military School.
 He primarily played safety, receiver, and tight end during his first two years at Benedictine Military.
 He passed for 2,576 yards with 27 touchdowns and three interceptions and rushed for 453 yards and seven touchdowns as a junior.
 Kromenhoek passed for 2,578 yards and 24 touchdowns during his senior year.
 Kromenhoek was a consensus four-star recruit and committed to play college football at Florida State during his sophomore year.

 College career

 Florida State

 Kromenhoek joined the Florida State Seminoles as an early enrollee in January 2024.

-On December 10, 2024, Kromenhoek announced that he would enter the transfer portal.
+On December 10, 2024, Kromenhoek announced that he would enter the NCAA transfer portal.

 Mississippi State

 On December 17, 2024, it was announced that Kromenhoek would transfer to Mississippi State.

+On December 18, 2025, Kromenhoek announced that he would enter the transfer portal for the second time.